TannerLow/Compiler/README.md

 Reads text from a file and breaks it into tokens.

 ## Parser
-Reads tokens from a text file and parses them into a parse tree.
+Reads tokens from a text file and generates a corresponding parse tree.